 Ph.D., UC-San Diego 1979

 3703 Haven Hall (meetings there unless agreed otherwise; secondary office, 3058 Tisch Hall

 U.S. literature and culture 1850-1920; cultural theory, women’s studies, American studies; the history of knowledge production and interdisciplinarity.

-Genre criticism and theory; feminist thought; global literature; science fiction; curriculum and pedagogy.
+Genre criticism and theory; magazine history; feminist thought; global literature; science fiction; curriculum and pedagogy.

 Publishing the Family (Duke University Press, 2001);

 New Essays on Sarah Orne Jewett’s Country of the Pointed Firs (Cambridge U P, 1994);

 Form and History in American Literary Naturalism (University of North Carolina Press, 1985).